-As more Baby Boomers join the aging population and new concepts about aging are trending, the AAAs must respond with appropriate services to meet the specialized needs of older Kansans.
-Advocating for appropriate coordinated care and programs to deter from premature entry into a nursing home is a specialty of the AAAs.
+As more Baby Boomers join the aging population and new concepts about aging are trending, the AAAs deliver services within a complex system to meet the specialized needs of older Kansans.
+Advocating for appropriate programs to deter from premature entry into a nursing home is a specialty of the AAA

 The Area Agencies on Aging in Kansas are part of a national network of 629 AAAs and 246 Title VI organizations designated as the leaders on aging issues at the local level.
 Area Agencies on Aging were established under the Older Americans Act (OAA) in 1973 to respond to the needs of older adults and caregivers in every local community.
 AAAs are the “boots-on-the-ground” organizations charged with helping vulnerable older adults live with independence and dignity in their homes and communities.
 Locally managed with federal, state and local funding resources, service delivery decisions are made at the community level: often in the private homes of the individuals who need services.
 The AAA’s primary responsibilities include the following: